 Skip to main content

-In this guide you will learn how to generate, encrypt, and register an using the Circle SDK.
-The SDK simplifies your development process by securely handling encryption and registration.
+In this guide, you learn how to generate, encrypt, and register an using the Circle SDK.
+The SDK simplifies your development process by securely handling encryption, registration, and rotation of the Entity Secret that secures your dev-controlled wallets.

 Prerequisites

-1. Create a Developer Account and acquire an API key in the Console.
+1. Create a Circle Developer Account and an API key.

 2. Install the applicable server-side SDK for your language: